EarthWormGym/recipe-manager/README.md

 First React Project :)

-Planning to make a website that I can use to create, store and view recipes
+Planning to make a website that I can use to create, store and view recipes.